 The deck on which the major portion of payload is carried, normally known as Upper Deck of an airplane.
 The full cargo freighter aircraft has it entire upper deck equipped for main deck type of containers/pallets while Combi aircraft uses it rear part of the upper deck for cargo loading.
 There is no upper deck or main deck type of container/pallet at passenger aircraft.

-MAF or Ministry of Agriculture and Forestry has now changed its name to The newly formed Ministry for Primary Industries.
+Ministry for Primary Industries is commonly known as MPI(formally MAF).
 It is charged with leadership of the New Zealand biosecurity system.
 This encompasses facilitating international trade, protecting the health of New Zealanders and ensuring the welfare of our environment, flora and fauna, marine life and Maori resources.

 Marine Cargo Insurance